Trisecting a 4-dimensional book into three chapters: Background

 Now, we inductively remove all but one shadow from $\mathcal{S}$, by modifying $\Phi$ using handle slides and isotopies.
-If $\mathcal{S}$ contains more than one element, then $\mathcal{S}$ must contain leaf-shadows.
-Let $S$ be such a leaf-shadow.
+If $\mathcal{S}$ contains more than one element, then $\mathcal{S}$ must contain leafs.
+Let $S$ be such a leaf.
 Then $\partial S$ intersects only one attaching region, say $D_j^\epsilon$.
 We separate the argument depending on two different cases.